emitskevich/kafka-reo/README.md

 ### Design schema
 ![design-schema-v2.png](design-schema-v2.png)
-There is also `design-schema.drawio` in the project root.
+There is screenshot of `design-schema.drawio` from the project root.